jeangougou/jeangougou.github.io/_posts/2016-01-14-how-to-read-a-book-with-ddd.md

 Clearly the current page number is the last one persisted through the repository (i.e. 4).
 And in no case we can be sure of how we got there, the sample shown up until now, in fact, has skipped page 2.

 Naturally, we can add more code and devise a neat strategy to address that issue.
-Maybe by tracking the previous page too and comparing it to the next page we want to jump too, when the distance between the integer rapresentation of those pages is greater than one we are heading too far.
+Maybe by tracking the previous page too and comparing it to the next page we want to jump too, when the distance between the integer representation of those pages is greater than one we are heading too far.
 Maybe a page read system that tracks separately whenever we have accessed a page or not, possibly even when we did it by saving the time.

-Or we could use *Event Sourcing* and, instead of saving the whole BookAggregate as its current last status only we can save every single page change by adding 2 different type of events:
+Or we could use *Event Sourcing* and, instead of saving the whole _BookAggregate_ as its current last status only we can save every single page change by adding 2 different type of events:

 {% highlight javascript %}